-seekingoutfriday asked: I don't hate the Hunger Games story either!
+seekingoutfriday said: I don't hate the Hunger Games story either!
 We're all just full of love haha

 Like I said before: None of us actually hate these stories.
 We just don’t like them as much as we like the others.
 But we still like them a lot.